-1974

-15 HELP ME
+1974 HELP ME Court And Spark, 1974

-COURT AND SPARK,

-1974

-MIKEMILLS, REM: As with most people, your favourite songs are the ones which were played while things were happening in your life, and this came around at an interesting period in my life.
+Mike Mills, REM: As with most people, your favourite songs are the ones which were played while things were happening in your life, and this came around at an interesting period in my life.
 "Help Me" was a song that always seemed magical and beautiful, and it showed what you could do that was non-traditional and yet very melodic and effective.
 When I heard this it must have been '74, so I would have been 15 or 16 - I was just discovering heartache, so the song made a lot of sense to me!
 Some of Court And Spark was kinda baroque, and that's what I enjoyed, the songs could be non-traditional but melodic, catchy and hummable.
-I know more about her singles than I do about her deeper tracks, but this was one song which impressed me with how you could have a radio hit with something that was complicated complicated arrangements, songs and unusual melodies, and yet they were able to be big hits on the radio.
-She, like REM I think, didn't care about having hits.
+I know more about her singles than I do about her deeper tracks, but this was one song which impressed me with how you could have a radio hit with something which was complicated - complicated arrangements, songs and unusual melodies, and yet they were able to be big hits on the radio.
+She, like REM, I think, didn't care about having hits.
 She made the songs she wanted to make and if radio was going to move in her direction then I think she was fine with that, but I don't think she was out for hit singles.
-16 SAMESITUATION COURTAND SPARK, 1974
+SAME SITUATION Court And Spark, 1974